What do tadpoles eat or, perhaps more important, who or what loves baby frogs for dinner?

 Today it will be meaning of a melting point of 63*C.

-The medium of what do tadpoles eat is of course water; water for kids in the science realm has many different aspects, and getting the grandchildren to drink water rather than sodas hasn't been that difficult.
+The medium of what do tadpoles eat is of course water; water for kids in the science realm has many different aspects, and getting the grandchildren to drink water rather than sodas has not been that difficult.

-Today we'll talk about ice melting to water; mm, if fresh water melts into saline, is it dissolving?
+Today we will talk about ice melting to water; mm, if fresh water melts into saline, is it dissolving?

 On the subject of substances changing their state, our grandchildren just love our raw honey.
 Here you can see how liquid honey crystallises, or sets, forming a fine paste.